-The Group determines the provision for ECL by grouping together trade and bills receivables with similar credit risk characteristics and collectively assessing them for likelihood of recovery, taking into account prevailing economic conditions.
+The Group determines the provision for expected credit losses by grouping together trade and bills receivables with similar credit risk characteristics and collectively assessing them for likelihood of recovery, taking into account prevailing economic conditions.
 For trade and bills receivables which are long overdue with significant balances, they are assessed individually for impairment allowance.
-The ECL is minimal as the majority of the trade and bills receivables are due from government authorities in the PRC which has no recent history of default.
+Impairment allowance of HK\$5,933,000 was provided as at 31 December 2021 while the impairment allowance was assessed to be minimal as at 31 December 2020.